matomatical/coursework-portfolio/README.md

 Assessment:

-* The main project in this class was a pair project to implement an *automatic fact verification system* based on a Wikipedia-derived dataset ('FEVER').
+* The main project in this class was a pair project to implement an *automatic fact verification system* based on the Wikipedia-derived 'FEVER' dataset.

   My project partner and I were able to achieve early leading performance on the class leaderboard using a multi-stage evidence retrieval and classification system we dubbed SHERLOCK (we were eventually left behind---it seems we should have just used BERT for sentence embeddings!).
-  Our work is summarised well in our [final report](farrugia2019sherlock.pdf) (unfortunately our code is not publically available).
+  Our work is summarised in our [final report](farrugia2019sherlock.pdf) (unfortunately our code is not publically available).

   This project was my first experience implementing, training, and tuning machine learning models.
 I worked closely with my project partner throughout the entire project.
-However, I was chiefly responsible for steps 1--3 (out of 5) in our pipeline.
+However, I was chiefly responsible for the first half of our multi-step pipeline.

 #### COMP90045 Programming Language Implementation